-The concepts that will be taught are applicable to all alloys, with examples provided for aluminum, brass, and steel alloys.
+The concepts that will be taught are applicable to all metals.
+Examples for steel, aluminum, and brass are presented to explain the concepts taught.

 Registering for the webinar

-The registration fee is $89 per person.
+The registration fee is $99 per person.
 After registering you will receive an email with a link to the information about how to access the webinar.
-A pdf document of the webinar slides will be emailed to webinar registrants 1-2 days before the webinar.
-You will also have 7-day access to a recording of the webinar.

 Registering a Group